bivi325/AWS-exams/networks.md

 An Ethernet switch is a device that is used at Layer 2.
 When a host sends a message to another host connected to the same switched network, the switch accepts and decodes the frames to read the MAC address portion of the message.
 A table on the switch, called a MAC address table, contains a list of all the active ports and the host MAC addresses that are attached to them.
 When a message is sent between hosts, the switch checks to see if the destination MAC address is in the table.
 If it is, the switch builds a temporary connection, called a circuit, between the source and destination ports.
 Ethernet switches also allow for sending and receiving frames over the same Ethernet cable simultaneously.
 This improves the performance of the network by eliminating collisions.

 A switch builds the MAC address table by examining the source MAC address of each frame that is sent between hosts.
 When a new host sends a message or responds to a flooded message, the switch immediately learns its MAC address and the port to which it is connected.
 The table is dynamically updated each time a new source MAC address is read by the switch.

+## IPv4
+The IPv4 address is a logical network address that identifies a particular host.
+It must be properly configured and unique within the LAN, for local communication.
+It must also be properly configured and unique in the world, for remote communication.

+An IPv4 address is assigned to the network interface connection for a host.
+This connection is usually a NIC installed in the device.

+Every packet sent across the internet has a source and destination IPv4 address.
+This information is required by networking devices to ensure the information gets to the destination and any replies are returned to the source.

+## IPv4 structure
+The logical 32-bit IPv4 address is hierarchical and is made up of two parts, the network, and the host.
+As an example, there is a host with an IPv4 address 192.168.5.11 with a subnet mask of 255.255.255.0.
+The first three octets, (192.168.5), identify the network portion of the address, and the last octet, (11) identifies the host.
+This is known as hierarchical addressing because the network portion indicates the network on which each unique host address is located.

+Routers only need to know how to reach each network, rather than needing to know the location of each individual host.
+With IPv4 addressing, multiple logical networks can exist on one physical network if the network portion of the logical network host addresses is different.